Visitor Centre De Kennemerduinen

 On the map you can find the Bison trail which is opened from September 1st to March 1st.
 The yellow marking in the shaded area shows the trail and both its entrances/exits.
 Along the trail yellow capped poles indicate the trail.
 At both entrances/exits information panels are present.
 It is circa 3 kilometres in length and includes parts of loose sand.
 Even if you are not using the Bison trail the animals can sometimes be seen from the bike path that is located on the northwest side of the bison area.

 - Please pay attention to the following guide lines if you wish to use the Bison Trail:

 Since 2007, wild living bison live in Kraansvlak.
 This is the first area with bison in Dutch nature.
-Alongside the bison, konik horses live here and in an adjacent area also cattle (Scottish Highland cattle) live in nature.
+Alongside the bison, konik horses and cattle (Scottish Highland cattle) live here.
 All these herbivores are not pet animals.
 When not respectfully treated and left in peace they can be dangerous and potentially harm you.
 Respect the animals and do not disturb them.

 Dogs are not allowed, not even on a leash.

 Please do not run.

 - Stay calm and treat the animals with respect

 - Keep your curiosity in check and do not follow the animals

 - Let the animals choose their route undisturbedly and give them space

 - Keep a distance of at least 50 metres